nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

     <hr>
 <div id='section-4' class='section'>
 <h3>Doppler signals in "moderately impaired" range (ABI 0.50-0.69)</h3>

+<p>The examples in this range should be notable for a prolonged upstroke and lower amplitude. </p>

 <p><u>Example #6</u>: 71 year-old man with a history of tobacco use.
 No history of diabetes, heart disease, or kidney disease.
 Posterior tibial artery Doppler signal with ABI of 0.67</p>

         <div class='playlist'>